Makefully-Studios/cheerfully-client/README.md

 ```

 Export formats include those supported by Rhubarb as well as "mp3" which will embed lipsync timings into the MP3's id3 meta data.

+For exporting to JSON, you can set `compress` to `true` for the format to use JSON arrays similar to Rhubarb's shorter `tsv` format.

 ### Transcription